Batch API

 • false: The batch process will attempt to continue processing the batch job after encountering an error.

-• action: <String> REQUIRED The action that the batch job will perform on data included in the input file.
+• action: <String> REQUIRED The action that the batch job will perform on incoming data.
 Accepted values include the following:

 • Create: The batch job will create new and update existing data in the specified owner.

-• Delete: The batch job will delete existing data in the specified owner that matches any of the incoming data included in the input file.
+• Delete: The batch job will delete existing data in the specified owner that matches any of the incoming data.

-• attributeWriteType: <String> REQUIRED Specifies how the batch job will handle incoming Attributes included in the input file.
+• attributeWriteType: <String> REQUIRED Specifies how the batch job will handle incoming Attributes.
 Accepted values include the following:

-• tagWriteType: <String> Specifies how the batch job will handle incoming Tags included in the input file.
+• tagWriteType: <String> Specifies how the batch job will handle incoming Tags.
 Accepted values include the following:

-• Append: The batch job will append incoming Tags in addition to those added to existing Indicators and Groups.
+• Append: The batch job will append the incoming Tags to an Indicator or Group.

-• securityLabelWriteType: <String> Specifies how the batch job will handle incoming Security Labels included in the input file.
+• securityLabelWriteType: <String> Specifies how the batch job will handle incoming Security Labels.
 Accepted values include the following:

-• Append: The batch job will append incoming Security Labels in addition to those added to existing Indicators and Groups.
+• Append: The batch job will append the incoming Security Labels to an Indicator or Group.

 • fileMergeMode: <String> Specifies whether the batch job will perform a merge operation when the file hashes in an incoming File Indicator match two or more existing File Indicators in the specified owner (e.g., an incoming File Indicator contains an MD5 and SHA1 that each match a separate File Indicator in the specified owner).
 Accepted values include the following: